ananyachowdary/employability-analytics/README.md

 # Employability Analytics Dashboard
-An interactive Power BI dashboard to uncover trends and insights for Business Analyst job seekers across the U.S.
+Empowering career advisors with real-time labor market insights for Business Analyst roles across the U.S.

 ---

 ## 📄 Project Description

-This project analyzes job market data to help career advisors make data-driven decisions.
-Using Power BI, we visualize Business Analyst job listings from across the U.S. to highlight:
+This project aims to optimize career advisory services by providing data-driven insights into the Business Analyst job market.
+Our dashboard helps career advisors analyze:

-- 📈 Job market trends over time
+- 📈 Job market trends
-- 💰 Salary benchmarks by role and state
+- 💰 Salary benchmarks
-- 📍 Employer demand
+- 🔥 Candidate interest across locations
-- 🧭 Career path distributions (remote, hybrid, on-site)
+- 🧭 Career path preferences
-- 🔥 Candidate interest and competition across states
+- 🏢 Employer demand

-This dashboard is especially helpful for career advisors and job seekers looking for data-backed recommendations.
+Using data sourced from LinkedIn and cleaned with Python, the dashboard provides real-time visualizations to support advisors in making accurate, personalized, and informed recommendations for job seekers.

 ---